774-242-6724

 (Three members of the “Wonderettes” quartet: Suzy (Kristen Licht), Cindy Lou (Dawn Ross) and Betty Jean (Jackie Wyatt).
 Photo courtesy of Gail Steele)

-Another standout of Bean's review included a review of holiday classics from around the world, including “O Tannenbaum,” “Mele Kalikimaka” and “We Wanna See Santa Do the Mambo.”
+Another standout of Bean's revue included a selection of holiday classics from around the world, including “O Tannenbaum,” “Mele Kalikimaka” and “We Wanna See Santa Do the Mambo.”

 Choreography by Nicole Couture Skorb was crafted to be perfectly in sync with the upbeat holiday melodies.
 Direction by Gail Steele kept the show's pace from becoming lethargic.
 The set design of the holiday decorated hardware store by Tom Simahk (and constructed by students enrolled in MWCC Tech Theatre Classes) was exemplary.